ascott1/ethical-web-dev/web-apps-that-work-everywhere/04-web-performance.md

 <aside>
 **Note:**

 Both loadCSS and Google’s app-shell CSS loader require JavaScript to load the secondary CSS file.
-If our inline styles include our core styles, this will provide a usable, progressively enhanced experience for our users.
-If you chose to use one of these techniques, I recommend testing your site with only the inlined CSS styles to ensure it remains usable.
+As long as our inline styles include our site's core styles, this will provide a usable, progressively enhanced experience for our users should JavaScript fail on a page.
+If you choose to use one of these techniques, I recommend testing your site with only the inlined CSS styles to ensure it remains usable.
 </aside>

 By considering how our styles and scrips effect the rendering our page, we can increase the time to first render for our user’s.